-Males - Properly fitted dress pants, button-up dress shirt, jacket/blazer/sweater, neck/bow tie, dress shoes with dress socks.

-Females - Properly fitting dresses, skirts and blouses with jacket, sweater, or suit should be worn.
+- Males Properly fitted dress pants, button-up dress shirt, jacket/blazer/sweater, neck/bow tie, dress shoes with dress socks. - Females Properly fitting dresses, skirts and blouses with jacket, sweater, or suit should be worn.
 The approved skirt length is no shorter than 2" above the knee.
 Dresses, skirts, and pants should not conform to the shape of the body or present a provocative appearance.
 The judgment of the school administration on student participation or recognition due to questionable attire shall be undisputed.

-Casual attire, to include jeans, sweatshirts, tennis shoes and/or athletic wear is not appropriate for official assemblies or special events for males or females.
+On scheduled dress up days, denim jeans, sweatpants, sweatshirts, tennis shoes, and other casual or athletic wear is not appropriate attire.